|

 Canna 'Intrigue' - Tuberous perennial with upright growth habit to 6-8+ feet tall with dark burgundy and green lance-shaped leaves and many small orchid-like orange flowers in summer-fall.
 Plant in full sun or light shade with regular to occasional irrigation.
 Hardy to 0 degrees F. Keeps foliage color well, even in shade and gets tallest with regular watering but really fairly drought tolerant for such a tropical looking plant.
 Cannas became very popular in Victorian times with thousands of named cultivars named since.
 The breeding is complex and so they are broken into artificial groups with names such as the Foliage group, the Crozy Group (also called the Gladiolus flowering cannas), the Italian group (also called the Orchid flowering cannas), the Australian group (from crossing plants of the Foliage Group with those of the Italian Group), the Premier group (triploids and crosses with the Italian Group), and the Variegated foliage group, the Conservatory group, the Aquatic group, the Miniature group, the Agriculture group (for rhizomes with high starch yield) and the Musaefolia Group (banana foliage).
 'Intrigue' is considered to belong with the Foliage Group.
 The name for the genus is from the Latin word 'cannae' that came from the Greek word 'kanne' meaning "a reed" or "cane".
 This durable and very attractive spontaneous seedling hybrid came to us in 1995 from Canna breeder Herb Kelly who tells us he found it in the nursery garden of famed Southern California plant explorer Gary Hammer.
 'Intrigue' is Randy's favorite Canna!

-Information displayed on this page about Canna 'Intrigue' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Canna 'Intrigue' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |